objcio/articles/2014-08-11-behavior-driven-development.md

 #### Message Formatter

 Let's start with a simple example.
-We'll build a component that is responsible for formatting a text message (think about a detailed description of an object that will fit somewhere in the UI) based on a passed in object:
+We'll build a component that is responsible for formatting a text message for a given event object:

 	@interface EventDescriptionFormatter : NSObject
 	@property(nonatomic, strong) NSDateFormatter *dateFormatter;